notbd/Ikalendar2/README.md

   <a href="https://github.com/notbd/Ikalendar2/actions/workflows/ios-app-ci.yml">
     <img
       src="https://github.com/notbd/Ikalendar2/actions/workflows/ios-app-ci.yml/badge.svg"
-      alt="iOS App CI"
+      alt="CI Status for Github Actions"
       />
   </a>
 </div>

 ![Hero](./Resources/MetaAssets/Demos/demo-universal-og.png)

-# Introduction
+# Overview

-**ikalendar2** is an iOS / iPadOS companion app for tracking Splatoon 2 rotation schedules.
-It helps you stay up-to-date with the latest information effortlessly - unlike the clumsy and sluggish experience on the official app from Nintendo.
+ikalendar2 is an iOS app for tracking Splatoon 2 rotation schedules.
+It's an alternative to Nintendo's official companion app that cuts straight to the point and provides quick access to current rotations.

-A typical workflow on Nintendo's app to check rotation for a specific mode and timeslot would involve clicking through multiple unrelated screens and waiting for things to load (very slowly!) at each step.
-Coupled with its poor and cluttered navigation design that easily leads to misclicks and going back and forth, such a seemingly trivial task could take as long as **15-25 seconds** on average.

-ikalendar2, in contrast, delivers the information that matters to you **immediately** upon launch.
-It fetches only the necessary data from sources, processes it and presents it through a clean and streamlined interface.
-Additionally, ikalendar2 offers a proud collection of quality-of-life features and customization options to make your experience enjoyable and personalized.

-The app is entirely built in SwiftUI and utilizes some of the latest features and APIs available.
-It is designed to be fast, modern, user-friendly, with a touch of fun and vibrancy inspired by the game itself.

 # Features

-- Quick access to Splatoon 2 rotation schedules through a clean, modern interface optimized for both iOS and iPadOS devices.
+- **Instant access** to rotation schedules with a clean interface
-- Robust **auto-refresh** system ensures the latest rotation information is always available.
+- Seamless **auto-refresh** to keep rotation data always current
-- Smooth, game-inspired **animations** and thoughtful details throughout the app for a fun and pleasant experience.
-- Extensive **customization options** including alternative stage appearances, app icons, and more.
+- **Smooth animations** and game-inspired visual details
+- **Customization options** to suit your needs and playstyle
-- Native localization support for **English** and **Japanese**.
+- Support for **English** and **Japanese**
+- Layout optimized for both **iPhone** and **iPad**

+# Background

+Nintendo's official companion app makes checking rotations unnecessarily tedious.
+A typical workflow requires navigating through multiple screens, each with slow loading times and a cluttered interface that's prone to misclicks.
+Such a seemingly trivial task takes as long as **15-25 seconds** on average.

+I built ikalendar2 to solve this specific problem.
+It fetches **only the necessary data** from sources and presents the info **immediately** when you open it - no extra steps or waiting around.

+ikalendar2 is written in SwiftUI using modern iOS features and APIs.
+I tried to capture some of Splatoon's visual style while keeping the interface clean and functional.
+I polished ikalendar2 into the perfect tool for me as a Splatoon player, and I believe it translates well to other players in the same shoes.

 # Installation